RobertFarzan/Color-Detector-and-Labeller-with-Python/README.md

 ## :newspaper: Description

 This little project aims to develop a simple GUI to upload your images and read the specific colorname you may want to know from a part of the picture.
-It is completely developed in __Python3__, so pay attention to the following pre-requisites for the application in order to work.
+It is entirely developed in __Python3__, so pay attention to the following pre-requisites for the application in order to work.

 ## Pre-requisites